Skip to main content

 This statement defines a nested table spending underneath Users which aggregates over the nested order totals for all purchases of each user.
 Relationships used in FROM and JOIN are expanded to their original definition.
 That means, FROM @.purchases gets expanded to FROM @ JOIN Orders p ON p.customerid = @.id.

 Relationships are particularly useful in the context of nested tables because they make it easy to navigate between parent and child.
-In the Quickstart tutorial we define the nested Orders.totals table as an aggregation over all items.
+In the DataSQRL tutorial we define the nested Orders.totals table as an aggregation over all items.

 When defining a nested table, each child row has a relationship column parent to relates the child row to its parent row.
 Likewise, the parent table has a relationship column with the name of the nested table that provides access to all child rows of the parent.